SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/reply.md

 uid: help-en-request-reply
 title: Reply to contact
 description: In this guide you will learn how to reply to all incoming requests in SuperOffice.
-author: Bergfrid Dias
+author: Kirsti Aakerholt
-so.date: 03.14.2023
+so.date: 07.05.2023
-keywords: request, reply template so.topic: howto so.audience: person so.audience.tooltip: SuperOffice Service
+keywords: request, reply template, forward, comment, internal, external so.topic: howto so.audience: person so.audience.tooltip: SuperOffice Service